 Bed Base and Cloud Shelves

 The bed I attached this headboard to is the Neiden Twin bed from IKEA.
 We fully assembled the bed before deciding how to attach the headboard.
-It miraculously worked out that we only had to remove the bar across the top of the original bed headboard to allow the rainbow to sit between to the two side bars.
-That allowed most of the arches to sit on the bed frame itself which supports all the weight.
+It miraculously worked out that we only had to remove the bar across the top of the original bed headboard to allow the rainbow to sit between to the two sidebars.
+That allowed most of the arches to sit on the bed frame itself, which supports all the weight.

 We will use L- brackets to attach the headboard to the side “poles”/boards and will use anti-tipping hardware at the top of the rainbow for added security.
 The only thing to call out is that the mattress hangs over the bottom of the bed frame by about 1 inch, since the rainbow takes up some space up top.
 This is an easy fix by adding a piece of wood to support that last inch.

-It should also be mentioned, the bed base is painted the same Heavy Cream color used in the rainbow!
+It should also be mentioned, that the bed base is painted the same Heavy Cream color used in the rainbow!

-I knew I wanted to work clouds into the nightstands somehow, and these little cloud bookshelves couldn’t have been more perfect.
-Hobby Lobby carries a large and small version (linked here) … I clamped the bases of these shelves together to get the more full cloud look.
 I attached these to the bed frame itself, then added an additional cloud shelf to the wall on either side.
 The one on the right is a slightly off-white version from Target (linked here).
 The addition of the off-white cloud ties into the Heavy Cream color in the palette, as well as the throw pillow and bedspread.
-The combo of whites and creams adds some warmth and dimension to the whole look!

 To Sum Up…

-I questioned the decision to kick off projects in the new house with a headboard, multiple times during the build.
-Then I remembered that my very first big DIY project in our old house was the cane headboard I did for our Modern Bohemian Bedroom Re-Design… ORC Week 7 & 8! … Now it feels appropriate and TOTALLY worth that smile!
+Then I remembered that my very first big DIY project in our old house was the cane headboard I did for our Modern Bohemian Bedroom Re-Design: ORC Week 7 & 8!
+Now it feels appropriate, and it was all TOTALLY worth that smile!

 .